manarius/printit/README.md

 then upload them and create rules and lore for them, keeping the galaxy constantly growing and changing.

-once the models have been checked by us they will be included into the official release, enabling any- and everyone to print that model using a 3d-printer, for example [this one](http://store.makerbot.com/replicator2.html), [this one](http://cubify.com/cube/) or [this one](https://grrf.de/de/catalog/3d-drucker-protos-x400/grrf-protos-x400) or [this one](http://cb-printer.com/en/shop/3d-printer-cb-printer-com/).
+once the models have been checked (mainly for copyright infringement) by us they will be included into the official release, enabling any- and everyone to print that model using a 3d-printer, for example [this one](http://store.makerbot.com/replicator2.html), [this one](http://cubify.com/cube/) or [this one](https://grrf.de/de/catalog/3d-drucker-protos-x400/grrf-protos-x400) or [this one](http://cb-printer.com/en/shop/3d-printer-cb-printer-com/).